New blog: Release of the 3rd Cigarette Tax Scorecard. Read more.

 Yes

-Indirect Bans 6 out of 10 indirect bans implemented
+Indirect Bans 6 out of 10 direct bans implemented

 Free distribution in mail or through other means